johnwcowan/pdp8x/arch.md

 and the 11 least significant bits of the IW, which are the 0x07FF bits.

- * If the page bits are 0x0, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.
+ * If the page bits are 0x0, then set the 21 most significant bits of Y to the 21 most significant bits of PC, so that

- * If the page bits are 0x1, then set the 21 most significant bits of Y are set to the 21 most significant bits of PC, so that Y represents an address on the current page.

- * If the page bits are 0x2, then set the 21 most significant bits of Y to the 21 most significant bits of PC, so that
    Y represents an address on the current page.

+ * If the page bits are 0x1, then set the 21 most significant bits of Y are set to 0, so that
+   Y represents an address on page zero.

+ * If the page bits are 0x2, then set the 21 most significant bits of Y to the 21 most significant bits of BASE, so that
+   Y represents an address on the base page.

- * If the page bits are 0x3, then set the 21 most significant bits of Y to the 21 most significant bits of SBASE, so that
+ * If the page bits are 0x3, then set the 21 most significant bits of Y to the 21 most significant bits of STACK, so that
    Y represents an address on the stack page.

 The 11 least significant bits of Y are